Looking for resources on how to shop ethically? I’ve got some for you today to help you be a more savvy shopper.

 I love this infographic from Elizabeth Stillwell, blogger at the Note Passer:

-Elizabeth also has some other really great articles on ethical shopping on her blog.
+Elizabeth also has some other really great articles on how to shop ethically on her blog.
 It’s highly recommended.

 I’ll add any other useful resources and websites that I come across here.
 In the meantime do sign Ms Wanda’s 1% petition.
 This calls for clothing manufacturers to invest 1% of their profits in responsible sourcing.
 Be sure to also check out some of the other posts as part of Blog Action Day on Ms Wanda’s!